ConacBreslin/inginuity/README.md

 - [Balsamiq](https://balsamiq.com/wireframes/) was used to create the wireframes.
 - Gits's [gitpod](https://www.gitpod.io/) was used for writing and editing code, and for submitting and pushing to GitHub.
 - [Heroku](https://id.heroku.com/login) was used to deploy the app.
-- [sqlite](https://sqlite.org/index.html) is used to store data in development and [postgresql](https://www.postgresql.org/) in the deployed project.
+- [sqlite](https://sqlite.org/index.html) was used to store data in development and [postgresql](https://www.postgresql.org/) in the deployed project.
 - [GitHub](https://github.com/) was used for storing the code after being pushed from Git.
 - [Amazon Simple Storage Service (s3)](https://aws.amazon.com/products/storage/?nc2=h_ql_prod_st) was used to store the static files for the deployed project.
-STRIPE was used a ap paymetn platform for secure checkout and payment
+STRIPE was used as a payment platform for secure checkout and payment.
-- [RandomKeygen](https://randomkeygen.com/) was used to generate a secret keys.
+- [miniwebtool.com](https://miniwebtool.com/django-secret-key-generator/) was used to generate a secret keys.
-FONT AWESOMW
+- The icons were found in [Font Awesome](https://fontawesome.com/).
-- [Bootstrap](https://getbootstrap.com/) was used for styling
+- [Bootstrap](https://getbootstrap.com/) was used for styling.
 - [Google Fonts](https://fonts.google.com/) was used to choose and import the font.
 - Foreground/Backgound contrast was checked using [contrast-ratio.com](https://contrast-ratio.com/).
 - The logo was generated on [wix.com](https://www.wix.com/)
-- The space invader image for the favicon was found in [iconfinder.com](https://www.iconfinder.com/).
-- The favicon image was converted to an .ico file using [favicon.io](https://favicon.io/).
+- The favicon image was converted to an .ico file using [www.nchsoftware.com](https://www.nchsoftware.com/).
 - The following websites were used for problem solving [stackoverflow.com](https://stackoverflow.com/), [w3schools.com](https://www.w3schools.com/), [geeksforgeeks.org](https://www.geeksforgeeks.org/),  and [css-tricks.com](https://css-tricks.com/).
 - The html code was formatted using [webformatter.com](https://webformatter.com/html).
-- Information about automatically formatting  python with [black](https://pypi.org/project/black/) was found on [freecodecamp.org](https://www.freecodecamp.org/news/auto-format-your-python-code-with-black/)
-- The code for the onload modal was taken from [etutorialspoint.com](https://www.etutorialspoint.com/)
-- The code for standardising the icon sizes was taken from [bulma.io](https://bulma.io/) Django allauth, cirpsy forms,
+- The code for standardising the icon sizes was taken from [bulma.io](https://bulma.io/)
-Gunicorn WSGI HTTP Server for UNIX to aid in the deployment of the Django project to Heroku.
+- [Gunicorn](https://gunicorn.org/) was used to aid the deployment to Heroku.
+- The Django [allauth](https://django-allauth.readthedocs.io/en/latest/) and [cripsy forms](https://django-crispy-forms.readthedocs.io/en/latest/) modules were used
-Pillow a python imaging library to aid in processing image files to store in the database.
+- [Pillow](https://python-pillow.org/), a python imaging library was used to help processing image files to store in the database.
-Pyscopg2 as PostgreSQL database adapter for Python.
+- [Pyscopg2](https://pypi.org/project/psycopg2/) was used as a PostgreSQL database adapter.

 ## Images
 - The images were stored in [Imgur](https://i.imgur.com/).
-- The images were formatted using [online-im age-editor.com/](https://www.online-image-editor.com/) and [tinypng.com/](https://tinypng.com/).
+- The images were formatted using [online-image-editor.com/](https://www.online-image-editor.com/) and [tinypng.com/](https://tinypng.com/).
 - The background image  is by [Michael](https://unsplash.com/@michael75?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) in [unsplash.com](https://unsplash.com/).
 - The empty bottle image is by [Bobby Donald](https://unsplash.com/@__b_d__) in [unsplash.com](https://unsplash.com/).
 - The road image is by Fabian Wiktor in [pexels.com](https://www.pexels.com/).
-- When possible the distillery and gin photos were taken from distilleries' websites, as were their gins.
-Otherwise they were taken from newspaaper articles.
+- The gin and distillery images and content were, when possible, taken directly from the distillery websites, if this was not available magazine articles, in particular [Irish Whiskey Magazine](https://www.irishwhiskeymagazine.com/), were used.
+Some gin images were taken from shop websites including [the whiskeyexchange](https://www.thewhiskyexchange.com/) and [celticwhiskey](https://celticwhiskey.com/).
+- Some reviews were copied from [tripadvisor.ie](https://www.tripadvisor.ie/)

 ## Testing.
 Bugs identified during development and testing and their solutions are recorded [here](/media/inginuitybugs.png).
 ### Validation
 - Because of the issues with trying to vailate code that uses jinja templating the page was site was tested  URI and in addition the source code of pages with changeable content  were validited by direct input into [validator.w3.org](https://validator.w3.org/).
 There were residual errors resulting from the use of code from stripe and django's crispy forms.
 The results of this can be seen  [here](/media/htmlvalidation.png).
 - CSS code from the css files in  static and checkout were tested by direct input into [jigsaw.w3.org](https://jigsaw.w3.org/css-validator/) until it got a 'Congratulations!
 No error found!' message.
 - JavaScript in checkout/js/stripe_elements.js, profile/static/profile/js/countryfield.js and gins/templates/gins/includes/quantity_input_script were checked using [jshint](https://jshint.com/).
 There were no errors and the warnings were checked, corrected where possible and otherwise left.
 Given more time more of these warnings might be rectified.
-- Throughout development Python code was tested with flake 8 and problems identified were corrected where appropriate.
-SOme lines that did not comply with pep8 due to being too long were left - when they could not be esilt corrected.
+- Throughout development Python code was tested with [flake 8](https://flake8.pycqa.org/en/latest/) and problems identified were corrected where appropriate.
+Some lines that did not comply with pep8 due to being too long were left - when they could not be esily corrected.
 Thses were mainly in settings.py and migrations
 - Lighthouse Audits.
 The site’s Performance, Accessibility, Best Practices and SEO were assessed by [Chrome Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk) and the results of this are [here](/media/lighthousereport.png).
 - Manual Testing.
 At every step of development the errors highlighted in the code were addressed before proceeeding.
 The app was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.